geodynamics/aspect/cookbooks/gplates/doc/gplates.md

 The implementation of plate velocities in both two- and three-dimensional model setups allows for an easy comparison and test for common sources of error in the interpretation of model results.
-The left top figure in Fig.&nbsp;[1] shows a modification of the above presented parameter file by setting &ldquo;`Dimension = 3`&rdquo; and &ldquo;`Initial global refinement = 3`.&rdquo; The top right plot of Fig.&nbsp;[1] shows an example of three independent two-dimensional computations of the same reduced resolution.
+The left top figure in Fig. [1] shows a modification of the above presented parameter file by setting &ldquo;`Dimension = 3`&rdquo; and &ldquo;`Initial global refinement = 3`.&rdquo; The top right plot of Fig. [1] shows an example of three independent two-dimensional computations of the same reduced resolution.
 The models were prescribed to be orthogonal slices by setting: